netdata/netdata/docs/concepts/netdata-cloud/netdata-views.md

 chart.
 The utility bar should show that there are 8 charts from 2 nodes contributing to that chart.

 This action applies to disks, network devices, and other metric types that involve multiple instances of a piece of hardware or software.
 The Overview currently does not display metrics from filesystems.
-Read more about [families and instances](/docs/dashboard/dimensions-contexts-families)

 ## Persistence of composite chart settings